CodeChefVIT/hacktoberfest-template/README.md

 Please refer [CONTRIBUTIONS.md](https://github.com/CodeChefVIT/hacktoberfest-template/blob/master/CONTRIBUTIONS.md) to check our policies and practices.

-We welcome first time contributors and open source enthusiasts , check out our issues and if you are willing to start with something simple check issues marked as good-first-issue .
+We welcome first time contributors and open source enthusiasts.
+Check out our issues and if you are willing to start with something simple check issues marked with the good-first-issue tag.

 ## License
 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org)